shicy17/VAVM/README.md

 # VAVM
-A Variable Angular Velocity Model and An Event- based fast rotation dataset.
+A Variable Angular Velocity Model and An Event-Based Fast Rotation Dataset.

 The dataset is available at [EFRD](https://drive.google.com/drive/folders/1tOlC-aOPL0YmYcQKetyEFWWRYONG8kF0).